kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-001-introduction-to-data-structure/01-what-is-data-structure.md

 > - `Data Structure` is a way of storing and organizing data in a <br />
     computer so that it can be used efficiently.

+> - `Data Structure` is a specialized format for organizing and <br />
+    storing data.

+> - `Data Structure` types includes arrays, linked list, stacks, <br />
+    queues, trees, graphs and so on.